jsbd10/jsbd10/README.md

 Welcome!

-I am Sebastian Benavides, I'm studying system engineering at Catholic univeristy of Colombia.
+I am Sebastian Benavides, I'm studying system engineering at Catholic Univeristy of Colombia.

-I'm currently leaning React native, flutter, .NET, and Deep Learning.
+I'm currently learning React native, flutter, .NET, and Deep Learning.
-I like to develop aplication with design interesting.
+I like to develop applications with design interesting.

 Can I help you?